Nisyal/Transfer-Learning-Based-Classification-of-Poultry-Diseases-for-Enhanced-Health-Management/Documents/Ideation phase/readme.md

-It consists of the ideation phase levels
+It consists about the documentation of ideation phase.